 A stopwatch doesn’t have to be boring!
 Choose one from this range to match your favorite outfit.
 It’s a simple stopwatch in function, offering only cumulative split timing and timing up to 40 minutes.
-Best for shorter events!
+Best for shorter workouts and events!

-For an affordable device, it’s supposedly shock-proof and water resistant.
+For an affordable device, it’s surprisingly shock-proof and water resistant.
 Whether you take a tumble on a run or decide to cool off in the pool afterwards, this stopwatch should be able to deal with whatever you throw at it.

 - Affordable stopwatch option